Fall, Spring, Summer, Academic Year

 Pay close attention to the entry and exit requirements, local laws and customs, health conditions, and other details to help decide whether traveling to any given country is right for you.
 Non-US citizen travelers may also wish to seek guidance from the embassy of their country of citizenship.
 The UI International Travel Policy for Students addresses restrictions on student travel to high-risk locations and engagement in high-risk activities abroad.

-USAC students participating in this program have three housing options: a Spanish homestay or an off-campus apartment with other USAC, international, or local students, or residence halls.
-Nearly all options are centrally located in Valencia and within walking distance to the beach and each other.
+USAC students participating in this program have two housing options: a Spanish homestay or an off-campus apartment with other USAC students.

 Students live in Spanish-speaking homes where three meals are provided daily.
 Homestays are the optimal housing arrangement because of their contribution to the program’s goals of language and cultural immersion.